 "Kranzler and Floyd have accomplished something special, making complex ideas accessible without sacrificing nuance.
 The sometimes dull and dry details of test administration are made alive and memorable with humor and practical wisdom.
 This is a great introduction to cognitive assessment for graduate student trainees and a comprehensive resource for working professionals."--W. Joel Schneider, PhD, Department of Psychology, Illinois State University

 "The reader is guided through the complete assessment process, from pretesting considerations to how to effectively communicate the obtained results to teachers and families.
 This book is a useful resource for novices and will provide more experienced practitioners with vital knowledge about the latest research and how to incorporate it into everyday practice.
 I will certainly adopt it as a text for my graduate-level Cognitive Assessment course.
-It negates the need for course packs that integrate various book chapters, articles, and personal notes in order to fully describe the theoretical, psychometric, and practical aspects of the topic."--Amy M. Briesch, PhD, Department of Applied Psychology, Northeastern University
+It negates the need for course packs that integrate various book chapters, articles, and personal notes in order to fully describe the theoretical, psychometric, and practical aspects of the topic."--Amy M. Briesch, PhD, School Psychology Program, Northeastern University

 "A rigorous yet practice-oriented book on intellectual assessment is no easy undertaking, with over 100 years of research and theory to take into account, but Kranzler and Floyd have succeeded in their task.
 This book's coverage is excellent.
 Some of the more complex issues are deftly addressed, such as intelligence theory and research, psychometrics, and test bias, while practitioner-friendly tables, checklists, and example scripts are graciously provided.
 Instructors will find that they can organize their intellectual assessment courses around this text."--Matthew R. Reynolds, PhD, Department of Psychology and Research in Education, University of Kansas